drBenway/pixi-vn-wiki/start/animations-effects.md

 # Animations and Effects

-Pixi’VN provides a set of functions to create animations and effects in your visual novel.
+Pixi’VN provides a set of animations and effects that can be applied to canvas components.

 Animations and Effects are based on [Ticker](/start/tickers).
 So for add, remove... animations and effects read the [Tickers documentation](/start/tickers).